ekondrashev/java-dead-links/README.md

 ```

 * It is ok to use YML/XML or any other format considering the test verifying this format is available.
+* There should be at least one dead link available